Occupational Exposure

 • Social Security records: Complete employer history

-• Co-worker statements: Testimony about working conditions and asbestos use
+• Co-worker statements: Testimony about working conditions and ACM use

 • Photographs: Pictures showing insulated equipment, work conditions